scrapinghub/frontera/docs/source/topics/custom_crawling_strategy.rst

 The class can be put in any module and passed to :term:`strategy worker` or local Scrapy process using command line option or :setting:`CRAWLING_STRATEGY` setting on startup.

-The strategy class can use it's own storage or any other kind of resources.
+The strategy class can use its own storage or any other kind of resources.
 All items from :term:`spider log` will be passed through these methods.
 Scores returned doesn't have to be the same as in method arguments.
 Periodically ``finished()`` method is called to check if crawling goal is achieved.